AlexanderAdelAU/TMS9900-SBC/Boot/Readme.md

 <pre>
   >>TIMON Monitor
   >>U       "From the terminal programme download Boot.H99"
-  >>X C400  "This will run the small boot application to boot the disc"
+  >>X C400  "This will run the small boot application to boot from the disc"
 </pre>